JPSieg/MeltR/README.md

            H          S          G
 1 0.08805668 0.09829693 0.01993355
 ```
-The fitting trimmed baselines reduces the fractional error between the methods from 15% to 9%.
+The fitting trimmed baselines reduces the fractional error between the methods from 15% to 9% in terms of the enthalpy.

-### Advanced plotting meltR.A outputs using the "tidyverse"
+### 4.2.6 Advanced plotting meltR.A outputs using the "tidyverse"

 meltR.A can pass a more extensive output to an object in R.